Rock · Singer-Songwriter

 "Courtesy of the stork, a special welcome to my niece Olivia Hope — who already has her dancing shoes on."

-Eighteen years later, Other Various Movements (2020) carried the torch forward — same honest core, different shape.
-Both albums came home to streaming the same year, and a new wave of singles followed: Indian Blue, Angels, Horses, The Lonely Man, I Believe.
+Both albums came home to streaming in 2020, and the catalog kept growing.
+Over twenty years on, John released a new wave of singles: Indian Blue, Angels, Horses, The Lonely Man, and his latest — I Believe.

 A small detail tucked into the original liner notes captures the whole spirit of the catalog: a hand holding a napkin folded into the shape of a Goat's Head — which, turned around, looked like a Walleye or a Trout.
 The kind of inside joke you only get from a record made by friends.